PM’s assistant holds meetings in Dubai

 Some reports suggested that Special Assistant to the Prime Minister on Accountability Shahzad Akbar met many local authorities to get the financial details of few super elite figures of Pakistan.
 However, diplomatic authorities have avoided providing the details in various meetings.

-Last week, the representative of FBR also visited Dubai and met Pakistan community in Pakistan Consulate Dubai.
+Last week, the representative of Federal Board of Revenue (FBR) also visited Dubai and met Pakistan community in Pakistan Consulate Dubai.
 The FBR official had claimed that the UAE government has already given details about Pakistani property holders in Dubai on the request of Pakistani authorities.
-But, local authorities responded in negative.
+But, local authorities responded in negative on the information officially provided by any such details.

 DUBAI: Special Assistant to the Prime Minister on Accountability Shahzad Akbar met with local officials in Dubai to unearth the allegedly illegal hidden money of some specific Pakistanis in the Emirate, diplomatic sources confirmed The News.